 The deathstalker scorpion is one of the deadliest scorpions in the world.
 Its tail is full of powerful venom.
 A deathstalker scorpion's sting is extremely painful and also causes paralysis, an inability to move or feel part of the body.
 The scorpion uses this venom to hunt insects such as crickets, which are its main food source.

 The deathstalker scorpion catches its food by taking its prey by surprise.
-It hides under rocks waiting for an unsuspecting cricket or other small insect, then springs out and grabs it.
+It hides under rocks in wait for an unsuspecting cricket or other small insect, then springs out and grabs it.
 Because its pincers aren't very strong, it needs to sting its prey quickly to keep it from getting away.
 Within moments of being stung, the cricket is paralyzed or dead, giving the scorpion plenty of time to enjoy its meal.

 Let's take a closer look at muscles and how venom effects the cells in your body.

 The muscles in your body are controlled by the movement of special molecules called ions.
 Depending on the type of ion and whether its moving in or out of muscle cells, the cells either relax or contract.
 One such ion is chloride, which helps muscle cells know when to relax.
 When all the cells in a muscle are contracted, that muscle is flexed.
 This makes it possible for you to move your arms, legs and other parts of your body.

 Ions enter muscle cells through openings in the cell membrane called channels.
 These channels are made of proteins and have a specific shape that let only certain molecules or atoms pass.
 Chloride channels, for example, are specifically designed to only let chloride ions in and out of the cell.